-The religious period of Ramadan, which runs from June 29th until July 27th 2014, is a very important time during the Islamic calendar.
+The religious period of Ramadan is a very important time during the Islamic calendar.
 It’s during this time that Muslims take part in a month of fasting, regarded as one of the five pillars of Islam.

 Despite many of us knowing about Ramadan, what it actually involves is mostly a mystery to many of us, as myths surrounding the time period has clouded our judgement.
 Especially when it comes to holidaying in places like the UAE.